population-research/uganda-covid/paper/uganda_covid_wber_revisions.md

 ## Income Sources

-Households were asked questions related to income in rounds 1 through 6.
+Households were asked questions related to income in Rounds 1 through 6.
-Instead of the monetary value of their income, households were asked whether their income from different sources increased, remained the same, decreased, or was completely lost since the prior round (for round 1, the questions were asked relative to the start date of the lockdown).
+Rather than the monetary value of their income, households were asked whether their income from different sources increased, remained the same, decreased, or was completely lost since the prior round (for Round 1, the questions were asked relative to the start date of the lockdown).
-The income questions covered five sources: (i) family farming, livestock, or fishing, (ii) non-farm family business, (iii) wage employment, (iv) income from assets (properties, investments, or savings), and (v) pension.
+The income questions covered five sources:
+(i) family farming, livestock, or fishing,
+(ii) non-farm family business,
+(iii) wage employment,
+(iv) income from assets (properties, investments, or savings), and (v) pension.
 As the income question was ordinal, we created variables for each income source where 1 represents an increase in income, 0 represents income remaining unchanged, and -1 represents a decrease in income or a complete loss.

+![Impact on the levels of income from farms, non-farm businesses, wages, and assets  --- coefficients from fixed effects ordered logit model, with positive representing an increase, 0 no change, and negative a decrease](../figures/income_sources.pdf){#fig:income_sources}

 Given that we use ordinal variables to represent changes in household income, we use a conditional fixed-effects ordered logistic model.
 The typical conditional logit model works by applying a fixed-effects logit model for households that see a change in the dependent variable over time.
 For the conditional *ordered* logit model, the actual values of the dependent variable are irrelevant.
 Instead, greater values correspond to higher-value outcomes [@Baetschmann2015].
 Hence, for our regressions, a positive coefficient for lockdowns represents an increase in household income, a negative coefficient represents a decrease, and a coefficient near 0 indicates that income remained stable.
+The results are shown in [@fig:income_sources] together with the number of households that the estimations are based on.[^no-pension]

+[^no-pension]: Very few households reported pension income, so we do not show results for this income source.

-As shown in Panel B of Table 3, the first lockdown significantly decreased farm income, non-farm family business income, wage income, and income from assets, and the effects persisted in the medium run.
+The first lockdown significantly decreased farm income, non-farm income, and wage income.
+Furthermore, the effect on income from assets is negative, although not statistically significant, likely because of the low number of households.

+The effects persisted in the medium run, with very few households reporting improvements between Rounds 1 and 2, and, as a consequence, the estimated effects are either zero or negative.
+Only by the third round do a significant number of households report improvements in income levels.
+We do not have income data for round 7 and thus cannot examine the medium-term impact of the second lockdown.
 These income effects are likely a major reason for the significant increase in food insecurity from the lockdowns.
-As a placebo, since pensions are typically not dependent on the state of the economy and remain steady over time, we also examine the impact on pension income.
-Not surprisingly, we do not find any changes in pension income during the lockdowns.
-We do not have income data for round 7 and thus cannot examine the medium-term impact of the second lockdown.

-![Impact on different types of income  ---
-Panel B represents coefficients from fixed effects ordered logit model, so for dependent variables in columns 6 to 10, 0 represents no change, 1 represents an increase, and -1 represents a decrease.
-](../figures/income_sources.pdf){#fig:income_sources}

 ## Outside Assistance